-Ahhh, The Osage Hunter.
+Ahhh, The Osage Orange Hunter.
+Named after the amber color of the aged osage-orange wood (Maclura Pomifera).
 This is the bow to have if you are a serious primitive hunter or archer that is used to the creature comforts of more modern traditional bows.
-The Osage Hunter features a contoured handle with an arrow shelf, your choice of tip overlays, a great tiller shape and a dacron string complete with fur silencers.
+The Orange Hunter features a contoured handle with an arrow shelf, your choice of tip overlays, a great tiller shape and a dacron string complete with fur silencers.
 The tips are reflexed gently to make a smoother drawing, faster shooting bow.
 This is the “traditional archer’s” selfbow.

 Turn around time on custom ordered bows is only 4-6 weeks!